 3. Ease Of Installation

 The extension of THAT is that a custom shower is going to require a contractor 100% of the time.
 There really isn’t any way you can get away without having help from a pro if you’re redoing that much plumbing.
 But installing hydrotherapy shower panels is really the glorified equivalent of replacing a showerhead.
-Many of them, like this Makena, actually only attach to the exact same pipe as your existing shower head, and in exactly the same way – they just divert the flow of water to a greater number of shower heads.
+Many of them actually only attach to the exact same pipe as your existing shower head, and in exactly the same way – they just divert the flow of water to a greater number of shower heads.
 That makes this the perfect weekend (or, let’s be honest, afternoon) project for even a novice DIYer – no expensive contractor needed.

 4. Flexibility In The Future

-Okay, this one might just be a personal thing, but I really love that hydrotherapy shower panels like this Kailua come with built in shampoo holders and soap dishes.
+Okay, this one might just be a personal thing, but I really love that hydrotherapy shower panels come with built in shampoo holders and soap dishes.
 While actually creating inset tile niches in your shower is great if you’re retiling anyway, for a smaller (less extensive, less expensive) project, a new shower panel can at least save you from that awful wire thing you’ve had hanging from your shower head since your dorm years.
 It’s a little thing, but it can make your shower look a lot more finished.

 7. Sleek Modern Styles